In this section

 The information below may help you to resolve your matter or find out who else can help.

-Income tax is money paid to the federal government from money (income) that you earn.
-If you think your income tax hasn’t been assessed correctly, you can lodge an objection with the Australian Taxation Office (ATO).
+Income tax is money paid to the federal government from money (income) you've earned.
+If you have any questions about your income tax, you should contact the Australian Taxation Office (ATO).

 It’s a criminal offence to give false information to the ATO.
 The penalties for tax offences can be very serious.